StandCloud¶

 StandCloud and HardPy integration¶

-HardPy allows test result data to be stored in the StandCloud.
-For an example of StandCloud and HardPy integration, see StandCloud example.
+HardPy allows test result data to be stored in the StandCloud and read them from the StandCloud.
+For an example of StandCloud and HardPy integration, see StandCloud example and StandCloud readed example.

 To authorize in StandCloud you need to know the address of your StandCloud service.
 To obtain one, contact info@everypin.io.